-Darry Thornton is entering his third season as the head men’s lacrosse coach at Lees-McRae College.
+Darry Thornton is entering his fourth season as the head men’s lacrosse coach at Lees-McRae College.

 Prior to his appointment at Lees-McRae, Thornton brought over seven years of collegiate coaching experience with him, serving as the head coach at Mohawk Valley Community College and Mount Saint Mary College, as well as the assistant coach at former Conference Carolinas member Queens University of Charlotte.

 A graduate of Oneonta State College, Thornton served as the head coach at Mohawk Valley for the two seasons, mentoring five all-conference players and playing an integral role in the defensive unit lowering its goals against average by 4.5.
 Under Thornton’s direction, Mohawk Valley’s offense steadily improved over the course of his two-year tenure, posting its highest-single game scoring effort in three years.

 Prior to Mohawk Valley, Thornton established both the men’s and women’s lacrosse programs at Mount Saint Mary College in Newburgh, N.Y., recruiting over 50 student-athletes in just six months in preparation for each team’s inaugural season.

 Thornton served as the assistant coach at nearby Queens University, taking over as the defensive coordinator with four games remaining, and mentoring the defensive unit to a goals against average of 9.0 in that span.
 The Schenectady, N.Y. native also served as the man-down coordinator, leading the unit to a penalty kill rate of 77 percent while coaching five all-conference players that season.